-Six employees of Houston County are covered by the Public Employees Defined Contribution Plan, a multiple-employer, deferred compensation plan administered by PERA.
+One employee and five board members of Houston County are covered by the Public Employees Defined Contribution Plan, a multiple-employer deferred compensation plan administered by PERA.
 The plan is established and administered in accordance with Minn.
 Stat. ch.
 353D, which may be amended by the state legislature.
 The plan is a tax qualified plan under Section 401(a) of the Internal Revenue Code, and all contributions by or on behalf of employees are tax deferred until time of withdrawal.